Skip to content

 then

---Check that we're no longer holding an item and for if the item was our item.
+--Check that the player is no longer holding an item and that the queue for.

 elseif not heldItem and data.QueueMyItemPickup then

---Set it to `nil` or `false` so that this code doesn't trigger again right away.
+--Set it to `nil` or `false` so that this code doesn't trigger again the player update.

 data.QueueMyItemPickup = nil